yzhang511/density_decoding/README.md

 ## Usage
 Example usage can be found with `tutorials.ipynb` and `in_depth_tutorials.ipynb`.
 In `tutorials.ipynb`, we demonstrate decoding using custom datasets or IBL public dataset.
 For a custom dataset, user should provide spike features obtained from [this pipeline](https://github.com/int-brain-lab/spikes_localization_registration) and corresponding behavior over time to this decoder.
 For the public IBL dataset, please download it directly through the ONE API and provide it to this model.

 In `in_depth_tutorials.ipynb`, we mainly focus on IBL public dataset and performed standard analysis presented in the paper.
-Additionally, we provide some visualizations of the firing rates $\lambda$, weight matrix $W$ as well as $\beta, U, V$ matrices which are learned through variational inference.
+Additionally, we include clusterless unsupervised analysis and provide visualizations of the firing rates $\lambda$, weight matrix $W$ as well as $\beta, U, V$ matrices which are learned through variational inference.